 Yes, that’s my pan.
 It was once my Mom’s.
 She would not be pleased with what I’ve let happen.
 Especially that little bit of burnt cheese that's been there for a long, long time.

 The good news?
-While cast iron pans can get a little scrungy looking, they are dead simple to bring back to life and on their way to the amazing kitchen tools they’re touted to be.
+While cast iron pans can get a little scrungy looking, they are dead simple to bring back to life.
+With just a little cast iron skillet care, they'll be back to the amazing kitchen tools they’re touted to be.

 You may have heard that cleaning cast iron is difficult, because of water and rust and how soap isn’t good for it.
 Those both could be concerns, but they’re easily dealt with.

 This pan has both rust and baked on food residue (Sorry, Mom!).
 So it’s going to take a little doing.
 Break out the scrubbie-sponge and some soap.

 Yes, you can use soap!
 It’s the 21st century, people.
 If your pan can’t handle a little soap every once in awhile, it's time to get a new pan.

 That said, you can also use some really hot water and a spatula to take off seriously cooked-on food.
 It’s how cooks clean flat-top grills in a restaurant, so it’ll work for you, too.